Summer Fun In Recovery From Addiction

 Stay the Course:

-Holidays and celebrations have just been upon us, but our disease never takes a day off.
+Holidays and celebrations are looming upon us, but our disease never takes a day off.
 We have to continue doing what we need to do for our recovery each day.
 Staying clean and sober requires us to be vigilant.
 Being vigilant means covering the basics every day.
 We should remember:

 - Don’t let ourselves get too Hungry, Angry, Lonely, or Tired.